Kris Bernal

-Kristine Ann Tan "Kris" Bernal-Choi (born May 17, 1989) is a Filipino actress who became known for winning the fourth season of the reality-based talent search StarStruck of GMA Network.
+Kristine Ann Tan "Kris" Bernal-Choi (born May 17, 1989) is a Filipino actress and businesswoman. who became known for winning the fourth season of the reality-based talent search StarStruck of GMA Network.
 Bernal rose to fame as the other half in her loveteam with Aljur Abrenica.
 After the loveteam ended, the latter continued to topbill soap operas.

 Early life and education

 Kristine Ann Tan Bernal was born on May 17, 1989, in Quezon City, to Edgardo Bernal, an ethnic Tagalog and his Chinese wife, Analyn Tan.
 She has older twin sisters, Kathleen Ann and Katherine Ann and a younger brother named Miguel.
 She studied in Diliman Preparatory School and Holy Family School of Quezon City Inc. for her primary and secondary education.
-She took up nursing in Trinity University of Asia.
+She took up nursing degree in Trinity University of Asia.

 Career

 Bernal joined StarStruck in 2006 and won as the Ultimate Love Team with Mart Escudero.
 Bernal became part of different GMA Network shows including Boys Nxt Door, Zaido: Pulis Pangkalawakan, and Dyesebel.
 Although she started in showbiz with Escudero as her partner, Bernal garnered more attention when she was paired with present love team partner Aljur Abrenica.
 Bernal and Abrenica starred in their first afternoon series Sine Novela: Dapat Ka Bang Mahalin? in 2009 and a primetime drama series All My Life in the same year.
 Bernal has also appeared in the movie Mag-ingat Ka Sa...
 Kulam with Judy Ann Santos and Dennis Trillo.
 In 2010, Bernal appeared in The Last Prince as one of the main characters along with co-stars Aljur Abrenica and Bianca King, Kris played Lara Fernandez, a hapless poor provincial girl enslaved by her cruel aunt and cousin, she is Almiro's true love and Bambi's older sister, she was also the rival of the very bad and vicious fairy Diwani Bawana (played by Bianca King).
 Lara's life became miserable because of Diwani and Mayang's cruelties.
-After she played Lara, Bernal was cast as the leading lady of a Philippine television drama, Koreana, where she played Jennifer "Jenny" Jung/Jenna Bartolome Jung (Hangul: 정제나; RR: Jeong Jena; MR: Chŏng Che-na), a very sensible and cheerful young woman.
+After she played Lara, Bernal was cast as the leading lady of a Philippine television drama, Koreana, where she played Jennifer "Jenny" Jung/Jenna Bartolome Jung, a very sensible and cheerful young woman.
 Aware of her Korean heritage, she acquaints herself with all things Korean, particularly their cuisine.
 And while in the midst of fulfilling her dream of becoming a chef, she unexpectedly ends up in a Korean restaurant, unwary that the place she works for is actually owned by Chang Hee Jung (played by Eddie Garcia) but she become opposed by Violeta Jung/Violeta Salcedo (played by Eula Valdez) and Ivy Jung.